 1.2.2: ‘Proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions’.

 Why use the consensual approach?

 Under the world regions (above) you will find reports detailing the use of the consensual approach in countries in that region.
-Academic papers that discuss the use of the consensual method to meet these development goals are listed below and in the left hand menu you will find more details on 'Implementing the Consensual Approach' and the use of the consensual approach in the work of International Agencies.
+Academic papers that discuss the use of the consensual method to meet these development goals are listed below and in the left hand menu you will find more details on 'Implementing the Consensual Approach

 The key advantages of the consensual approach for measuring progress in meeting the SDG target 1.2 are that it:

 - Allows for an examination of the multi-dimensional nature of poverty